Oral argument

 Oral argument is not always considered an essential part of due process, as the briefs also give the parties an opportunity to be heard by the court.
 Whether a court will permit, require, or guarantee the opportunity to present oral argument is a decision usually left up to each court to decide as part of its rules of procedure, with differences from court to court even within a single jurisdiction.
 Some courts may guarantee the right to present oral argument, either requiring the parties to request to present or their waiver if they do not wish to, while other courts may require oral argument without the ability to waive it.
 Courts may also have the discretion to decide a case without presentation of oral argument, rendering their judgment entirely based on the arguments set forth in the parties' briefs.
+David Tatel, judge in the US Court of Appeals for the District of Columbia Circuit, has referred to a "long-established rule" that contentions made for the first time at oral argument are "rarely considered".